James H. Baxter Jr.: Acting Secretary of Agriculture

 In April 1979, Delaware Governor Pete du Pont nominated Baxter to serve as Delaware Secretary of Agriculture.
-On May 10, the Delware Senate voted 10–8, along party lines, against confirmation.
+On May 10, the Delaware Senate voted 10–8, along party lines, against confirmation.
 Reporting in The News Journal indicated that Baxter's decision to cut staffing in the Agriculture Department generated significant opposition from Democratic Party members in the Senate.
 In addition, a perception of being too strongly aligned to Republican Party politics counted against him.
 The Delaware Farm Bureau called for the nomination to be resubmitted, which Governor du Pont considered, but rather than face a second vote, where the Democratic Party majority made a successful vote unlikely, Baxter resigned as Acting Secretary in June.

 Later life

 In September 1980, Baxter served as Chair of the Delaware Farm Families for Reagan-Bush Committee, in the lead up to the 1980 presidential election.
 Immediately following the election, he called for an end to United States grain embargo against the Soviet Union arguing the embargo had no effect on the Soviet Union and only harmed US farmers.

 In January 2011, Ed Kee, Delaware Secretary of Agriculture, presented Baxter with the Secretary's Award for Distinguished Service.
 Commenting on the occasion, Governor Jack Markell noted that Baxter had "played a tremendous role in Delaware's agriculture industry and in the community."

 Baxter died on August 11, 2018.
 He was survived by his wife of 69 years, Ruth (Dodd) Baxter.